Mondego/SourcererCC/README.md

 SourcererCC is Sourcerer's Code Clone project.
 It  detects similar code in very large code bases and repositories.

 ## How to use it?
-In order to use it one needs to follow three steps: i) parsing; ii) indexing and; iii) searching We explain each of these steps below:
+In order to use it one needs to follow three steps:
+ 1. parsing
+ 2. indexing
+ 3. searching
+We explain each of these steps below:

 ### Step 1: Parsing